TrudAX/denistrunin-blog/src/draft/integration-importpurchpdf/index.md

 Provider is a class that extends a [DEVIntegAIProviderBase](https://github.com/TrudAX/XppTools/blob/master/DEVTutorial/DEVExternalIntegration/AxClass/DEVIntegAIProviderBase.xml) class and defines the following:

-- Set of parameters with default values that the user may override
+- A set of parameters with default values that the user may override
 - Free text description of how to setup this provider
 - Connection reference that defines an endpoint and API key value
 - A method that implements a call to this AI provider